awslabs/graphstorm/examples/mag/README.md

 ### Fine-tune BERT model to predict the venue

 We can fine-tune the BERT model on the paper nodes and predict the venue directly.
 This can be done in GraphStorm with the following command.
+The trained model is saved under `mag_bert_nc_model`.

 ```
 python3 -m graphstorm.run.gs_node_classification \